Potty Training a Toddler

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Getting your kids out of diapers into underwear can be a real challenge.
-The number one way to make it happen is to make it quick - don't try to make it a slow transition.
+The number one way to make it happen is to make it quick - do not try to make it a slow transition.

-It's not unusual to dread potty training a child, especially if you've had a bad experience with it in the past.
-While you're anxious to get your child out of diapers sooner rather than later, you're also often in for a bit of work to actually get completely out of diapers.
+It is not unusual to dread potty training a child, especially if you have had a bad experience with it in the past.
+While you are anxious to get your child out of diapers sooner rather than later, you are also often in for a bit of work to actually get completely out of diapers.
 Of course, the longer you wait the harder it often gets.

 With our oldest child, we potty trained him at 1.5 years old.
 The primary reason for that is because he would have huge blowouts, no matter what we tried.
 It wasn’t really a lot of fun to deal with, and we wanted to get out of diapers as fast as we could.